Georges-Louis Leclerc, Comte de Buffon: Career

 In 1752 Buffon married Marie-Françoise de Saint-Belin-Malain, the daughter of an impoverished noble family from Burgundy, who had been enrolled in the convent school run by his sister.
 Madame de Buffon's second child, a son born in 1764, survived childhood; she herself died in 1769.
 When in 1772 Buffon became seriously ill and the promise that his son (then only 8) should succeed him as director of the Jardin became clearly impracticable and was withdrawn, the King raised Buffon's estates in Burgundy to the status of a county – and thus Buffon (and his son) became a count.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1782.
 Buffon died in Paris in 1788.

 He was buried in a chapel adjacent to the church of Sainte-Urse Montbard; during the French Revolution, his tomb was broken into and the lead that covered the coffin was ransacked to produce bullets.
-His son, George-Louie-Marie Buffon (often called Buffonet) was guillotined on July 10, 1794.
+His son, George-Louie-Marie Buffon (often called Buffonet) was guillotined on 10 July 1794.
 Buffon's heart was initially saved, as it was guarded by Suzanne Necker (wife of Jacques Necker), but was later lost.
-Today, only Buffon's cerebellum remains, as it is kept in the base of the statue by Pajou that Louis XVI had commissioned in his honor in 1776, located at the Museum of Natural History in Paris.
+Today, only Buffon's cerebellum remains, as it is kept in the base of the statue by Augustin Pajou that Louis XVI had commissioned in his honor in 1776, located at the Museum of Natural History in Paris.

 His Histoire naturelle was a source of inspiration for the painters of the Sèvres factory, giving rise to porcelain services called Buffon.
 The name of the different species is inscribed on the back of each piece.
 Several "Buffon services" were produced during the reign of Louis XVI; the first was intended for the Count of Artois, in 1782.